danielepsvc/frontend-challenge/README.md

 ```
 If installed correctly, you will see the version of Node returned.

+*Wait… What is npm?*

+Great question!
+Npm (node package manager) is the default package manager for Node that hosts thousands of packages for free.
+Don’t worry; npm was automatically installed when you downloaded Node!

 ## Step 2: Clone Git Repo

 Download this repository.